DannyMac180/notes/the-extended-mind.md

 It's amazing that they wrote this about a decade before the iPhone and mobile computing revolution

 Language may have formed as the original tool for externalizing thought

+There is a counter-argument that the constancy of Inga's memory as opposed to Otto's physical notebook makes Inga's memory more fundamental

+A belief must be *available* for consciousness